Lorenzooone/cc3dsfs/README.md

 - USB Hubs can be the cause of connection issues.
 If you're having problems, try checking whether the 3DS connects fine or not without any other devices connected.
 - Fullscreen mode on MacOS may mistake the screen for being bigger than what it really is.
 Changing the resolution to the proper one of the screen in the _Resolution Settings_ under Video Settings will fix the issue.
 - Current font in use: OFL Sorts Mill Goudy TT
+- Enabling/Disabling Fast Poll may slightly boost the FPS of the software, at the cost of an extremely slight decrease in frame latency.
+Disabled by default (as when the FPS are greater than the CC's, it doesn't do anything).
 - When compiling on a Raspberry Pi, to enable usage of GPIO, use:
 ```
 cmake -B build -DRASPBERRY_PI_COMPILATION=TRUE ; cmake --build build --config Release